wp-plugins/collapsing-categories/readme.txt

     * Verified to work with wordpress 2.5
     * Now has custom styling option through the collapsCat.css stylesheet
     * updated screenshots
-    * moved javascript into collapsArch.php and got rid of separate file
+    * moved javascript into collapsCat.php and got rid of separate file

 * 0.3.7
     * strips html tags from post titles now